matrix-org/matrix-spec-proposals/proposals/2716-batch-send-historical-messages.md

    the DAG, we navigate from an insertion event to the batch event that points at it, up the historical messages to the insertion event, then repeat the process
- - `m.room.marker`: State event used to hint to homeservers (and potentially to cache bust on clients) that there is new history back time that you should go fetch next time someone scrolls back around the specified insertion event.
+ - `m.room.marker`: State event used to hint to homeservers that there is new history back time that you should go fetch next time someone scrolls back around the specified insertion event.
+Also used  on clients to cache bust the timeline.

 **Content fields:**